 The device provides several bits to determine the status of a write operation: DQ2, DQ3, DQ5, DQ6, DQ7, and RY/BY#.
-Table 21 on page 65 and the following subsections describe the functions of these bits.
+Table 23 and the following subsections describe the functions of these bits.
 DQ7, RY/BY#, and DQ6 each offer a method for determining whether a program or erase operation is complete or in progress.
 These three bits are discussed first.